Animal Adaptations Topic Covered

 Let us learn how some animals manage to survive in the Tropical Rainforests region.

 How Have Sloths Adapted to the Tropical Rainforests?

-- The sloth moves very slowly, and it makes it harder for predators to see them.
+- The sloth moves very slowly, which makes it harder for predators to see them.

-- Most interestingly, because of their slow movement, algae grows on their fur that helps them in camouflaging with the trees.
+- Most interestingly, because of their slow movement, algae grows on their fur which helps them in camouflaging with the trees.

 - They also have three extra neck bones to allow them to turn their heads at 270°.
 This is a very useful adaptation in a world where predators can be above or below them.

 - Sloths cannot walk but are good swimmers when the rainforest floods.

 - They have three extra neck bones that help them to turn their heads 270° to look over each shoulder.

 - Sloths have longer arms than their legs for climbing easily and curved feet for grasping branches firmly.

 - They eat leaves that are hard to digest, but their complex stomach breaks down and ferments them easily.